 Before the Leaves Fall

-At last publication month has arrived for my new novel Before the Leaves Fall, published by Fairlight Books.
-Set in present-day Switzerland, Before the Leaves Fall tells the story of Margrit and Ruedi who have come together for the most important of reasons.
+Welcome to my website where I share news of my books and writing life.
+My new novel Before the Leaves Fall was published by Fairlight Books in October.
+Set in present-day Switzerland, it tells the story of Margrit and Ruedi who have come together for the most important of reasons.

-Here’s the text from the back cover:
+Here’s the text from the back cover of Before the Leaves Fall:

 “Seeking a new purpose in life, Swiss widower Ruedi signs up to work with Depart, an assisted dying organisation.
 His role is to spend time with those who have sought out Depart’s services, acting as a guide and companion in their final weeks.